 *This post may contain affiliate links, which means I may receive a commission (at no additional cost to you!) if you make a purchase using any of these links.*

 If I could pick my perfect date (and it wasn’t April 25th), it’d be me and Kyle on the back patio with a cheese board and bottle of wine.
-Seriously, y’all… ever since ordering a book called Platters and Boards, they’re all I want to eat/make.
+Seriously, y’all… ever since ordering a book called Platters and Boards, they’re all I want to eat.
 Honestly, probably my favorite thing about Platters and Boards is the creativity behind each and every board.
-There’s a unique spread for every season, holiday, celebration, and occasion, and I’m completely on board.
-So, since it’s the middle of October, I wanted to share how to make an Instagram-worthy fall cheese board in today’s post!
+There’s a unique spread for every season, holiday, celebration, and occasion, and I’m completely on board (pun intended).
+So, since it’s the middle of October, I wanted to share how to make an Instagram-worthy fall charcuterie board in today’s post!
+Keep reading for all my best cheese and charcuterie ideas for fall!

-- Large cutting board- In my opinion, the bigger, the better.
-Ours is actually a large bamboo cutting board that we pretty much exclusively use for cheese boards now.
+- Large cutting board- In my opinion, the bigger the board, the better.
+My favorite board is actually a large bamboo cutting board that we pretty much exclusively use for cheese boards now.
+It works perfectly, and it’s under $20!

 - Variety of Cheeses- Again, per Kate Spade, I like to include a variety of aged, soft, firm and blue, but I think three is the magic number.
 For this fall cheese board, I went with brie, aged cheddar (Kerrygold is my absolute fave!), and herb-rolled goat cheese for a seasonal touch.